nats-io/jetstream-leaf-nodes-demo/README.md

 ![`imgcat topology7-mirror-cross-account.png`](topology7-mirror-cross-account.png)

 The account `TEST` is the account we have been using so far.
-We want to mirror the stream `aggregate` that we just created into a stream named `crossacc` Mirroring that particular stream allows the importing stream in the other account to be independent of the actual number of spokes.
+We want to mirror the stream `aggregate` that we just created into a stream named `crossacc`.
+Mirroring that particular stream allows the importing stream in the other account to be independent of the actual number of spokes.

 But first we need another JS enabled account and user: